Kurento/kurento/source/user/intro.rst

 JSON-RPC Protocol
 -----------------

-KMS exposes all its features through a JSON-RPC API called :doc:`/features/kurento_protocol`, which can be accessed directly through a WebSocket connection.
-For convenience, Kurento offers Java and JavaScript SDK wrappers around the protocol: :doc:`/features/kurento_client`.
+KMS exposes all its API features through a JSON-RPC protocol called :doc:`/features/kurento_protocol`, which can be accessed directly through a WebSocket connection.
+For convenience, Kurento also offers Java and JavaScript SDKs: :doc:`/features/kurento_client`.
 But you can use **any programming language**, simply writing your code directly against the protocol.

-The picture below shows how to use Kurento Clients in three scenarios:
+The picture below shows how to use Kurento in three scenarios:

-- Using the Kurento JavaScript Client directly in a compliant WebRTC browser.
+- Using the Kurento JavaScript SDK directly from a WebRTC browser (only recommended for quick tests and development, not for production services).
-- Using the Kurento Java Client in a Java EE Application Server.
+- Using the Kurento Java SDK in a standalone Java EE Application Server.
+The web browser is a client of this application for things like HTML, and :term:`WebRTC` signaling, while the application itself is client of KMS (using the Kurento Protocol to control KMS).
-- Using the Kurento JavaScript Client in a Node.js server.
+- Using the Kurento JavaScript SDK in a Node.js Application Server.
+Again, the web browser is a client of this application, while the application is client of KMS.

 .. figure:: /images/kurento-clients-connection.png
    :align: center
-   :alt: Connection of Kurento Clients (Java and JavaScript) to Kurento Media Server
+   :alt: Connection of Kurento Java and JavaScript SDKs to Kurento Media Server

-   *Connection of Kurento Clients (Java and JavaScript) to Kurento Media Server*
+   *Connection of Kurento Java and JavaScript SDKs to Kurento Media Server*

-Complete examples for these three technologies is described in the :doc:`Tutorials section </user/tutorials>`.
+Complete examples for the supported SDK technologies are described in the :doc:`Tutorials section </user/tutorials>`.